-Murder In The East End by Jennifer Ashley
+Murder in the East End by Jennifer Ashley

-Expected publication date: August 4, 2020 – Berkley
+Published: August 2020 – Berkley

 When young cook Kat Holloway learns that the children of London’s Foundling Hospital are mysteriously disappearing and one of their nurses has been murdered, she can’t turn away.
 She enlists the help of her charming and enigmatic confidant Daniel McAdam, who has ties to Scotland Yard, and Errol Fielding, a disreputable man from Daniel’s troubled past, to bring the killer to justice.
 Their investigation takes them from the grandeur of Mayfair to the slums of the East End, during which Kat learns more about Daniel and his circumstances than she ever could have imagined. (publisher)

 My take: Kat Holloway is a talented cook in a big Mayfair home.
 She loves her kitchen staff and assorted people associated with the house.
 One of those people is deliveryman Daniel McAdam.
 He’s a mystery man and much more than his job title implies.
 In this book Kat is drawn into a case of missing children from the Foundling Hospital.
 This case involved a relative of Daniel’s and a very seedy side of London.
 Because of Kat’s past Daniel is sure she can help with the investigation.
 Kind-hearted Kat will do anything to help find the children – as will her friends and associates.
 I was satisfied with the resolution.
 Not all strings are tied though which leaves things open for the next book.

 I like the glimpses of downstairs life that Jennifer Ashley gives readers in this series.
 I also like the pace of the development of Kat and Daniel’s relationship.
 A bit more is shown in each book and I’m always left eager to read the next book.
 I look forward to seeing what Kat and company will be doing next time.